Photographers and Family Portraits

 Any portrait photography session (school photos, family portraits, engagement photos, maternity photos, etc.) requires a permit and must be arranged in advance.
 For sessions of up to 10 people and 2 cars, only the $50 application fee will be charged.
 Larger groups or sessions with more than two cars will be assessed additional cost recovery fees.
 Each individual session requires a permit.
 Multi-session permits where photographers coordinate mini-sessions for a half or full day will no longer be permitted due to limited parking/capacity.
 For questions or to check if dates/times are available for photo sessions call 203-834-1896 x37 or email e-mail us.
 Feel free to reach out to check availablility prior to filling out the application form.

 A special use permit is required for activities that provide a benefit to an individual, group, or organization rather than the public at large and that require some degree of management from the National Park Service to protect park resources and the public interest.

-Completed application must be accompanied by an application fee in the form of a cashiers check or money order in the amount of $50.00 made payable to National Park Service.
+Completed application must be accompanied by an application fee in the form of a personal check, cashiers check or money order in the amount of $50.00 made payable to National Park Service.
+Please do not make checks out to Weir Farm National Historical Park.
 Application and administrative charges are non-refundable.
 A non-refundable processing fee should accompany the application unless the requested use is an exercise of a First Amendment right.
 Your permit may require the payment of cost recovery charges and proof of liability insurance naming the United States of America as also insured.